 5. If you want to turn the sounds or haptics back on, simply reverse the process - tap the three dots and select 'Deliver Prominently'.

 Clear all Apple Watch notifications

-Let's be honest, if you have a lot of notifications, you don't want to be individually deleting them all from the stream.
+If you have a lot of notifications, you probably don't want to have to individually delete them all from the stream.